jsta/mapview.addin/README.md

 Status](https://travis-ci.org/jsta/mapview.addin.svg?branch=master)](https://travis-ci.org/jsta/mapview.addin)

-The goal of `mapview.addin` is to allow for the creation of a keyboard shortcut for fasting viewing of spatial data in RStudio.
+The goal of `mapview.addin` is to allow for the creation of a keyboard shortcut for fast viewing of spatial data in RStudio.

 ## Installation